Demographics of the Czech Republic: Languages

+Dialects of Czech, Moravian, Lach, and Cieszyn Silesian spoken in the Czech Republic.
+The border areas, where German was formerly spoken, are now mixed.

+The official language of the Czech Republic is Czech, which is used in government, legislation, education, and the judiciary.
+Czech is a West Slavic language and shares a very high mutual intelligibility with the Slovak language.
+Although the constitution does not specify an official language of the republic, Czech is spoken as sole mother tongue by 92% to 98% of the population depending on the survey, making the Czech Republic one of the most linguistically homogeneous countries in Europe.
+Common Czech has become the predominant spoken variety across much of the country.

-The Czech language (divided into three dialects in Bohemia, four dialects in Moravia, and two dialects in Czech Silesia) is the official language of the state.
+The Czech language is divided into three dialects in Bohemia, four dialects in Moravia, and two dialects in Czech Silesia) is the official language of the state.
 There is also the transitional Cieszyn Silesian dialect as well as the Polish language in Cieszyn Silesia, both spoken in Czech Silesia.
 Various Sudeten German dialects are currently practically extinct: present Czech Germans speak mainly Czech and/or Standard German.
 Czech Sign Language is the language of most of the deaf community.